r-lib/pillar/cran-comments.md

-Update to fix NOTE on some flavors of R.
+Update to fix compatibility with the upcoming vctrs release and warnings on Solaris.

 ## Test environments